 The 2021 Session was historic as it was conducted in a virtual format.
 While the halls of Annapolis legislative chambers were quiet except for legislators and their staff, the usual rapid pace of bills introduced and hearings that occur in a normal session continued.
 Advocates and organizations testified in front of committees of legislators using Zoom from our homes.

 With the early close of the 2020 Maryland General Assembly Session, our theme for 2021 was Maryland’s Unfinished Agenda for Animals.
 We were pleased to see the following bills pass in the 2021 Maryland General Assembly Legislative Session: Prohibition on Cosmetics Testing and Sales of Cosmetics Tested on Animals in Maryland, making Maryland the fifth state to end this inhumane and unnecessary practice; Prohibition on Wildlife Killing Contests, making Maryland the eighth state to stop these cruel contests; and Prohibition on Intentional Balloon Releases, making Maryland the sixth state to protect marine species, wildlife, and our environment from the hazards posed by these balloons that do not decompose.
 We also passed bills making it a crime to intentionally harm or kill service animals, provide veterinary care reimbursement for retired law enforcement K-9’s, close loopholes in the 2018 retail pet store law to include brokers, allow shelters to waive fees for veterans who adopt a dog or cat, and require training and continuing education for animal control officers in Maryland.
-We strengthened the Pollinator Protection Act of 2016 by passing legislation to require that neonicotinoid pesticides may only be sold to “certified applicators” with employee assistance at retail establishments.

 While we celebrate the gains that we have made for Maryland’s animals, we were disappointed that the following bills did not pass: Protection for Unattended Dogs in Extreme Weather, which passed in the House 121-9 but failed to advance out of committee in the Senate, Costs of Care, which provides a process when animals are seized in animal cruelty cases, and Extension of Maryland’s Spay/ Neuter Fund, which would continue Maryland’s lifesaving program that provides low cost spay and neuter services and TNR.